 - Insect Repellent – There are few mosquitoes or tsetse flies, but flies abound.
 We have found that the best all-around and most effective safari insect repellent is the Australian product “RID.”

 - Sunscreen – use a Sunblock SPF 50+lotion.

-- Surgical Masks – we supply you with masks and hand-sanitizer.
-It would help if you packed some sanitizer hand wipes.
+- Surgical Masks– we supply you with masks and hand sanitizer.
+It would help if you packed some sanitizer and hand wipes.

-Doing it – the Gorilla Trekking Experience – the Day of the Trek
+I was doing it – the Gorilla Trekking Experience – the Day of the Trek.

 Preparing for the Trek at the Lodge